The Book In Three Or More Sentences:

 If you really want to move forward in your career, you need to focus more on emotional labor.
 Get better at understanding people, business models, customers, the industry you’re in.
 This type of work is like an art.
 And a true artist can change the status quo with creativity and boldness.

 Seth Godin describes the linchpin in the following way: “The linchpin is the essential element, the person who holds part of the operation together.
 Entire corporations are built around a linchpin, or more likely, a scattering of them, essential individuals who are worth holding on to.”

 It all starts with a single step.
 A step outside your area of comfort.
 It sounds obvious.
 I know.
 You’ve heard it a thousand times already, “Change begins at the end of your comfort zone…” But that’s the reality.

 If you really want to become vital to an enterprise or organization, you need to start caring more.
 Because only when you care, you start creating value for others.
 You start seeing what’s being missed by others.
-You understand how systems and organizations can be improved and make a bigger difference to the world.
+You understand how systems and organizations can be improved and what needs to be done to make a bigger difference to the world.
 Because only when you care enough about your mission, you’ll then be able to inspire others to do the same.

-Stand out, don’t fit in: People usually try to blend it in the crowd, so they can feel safe.
+- Stand out, don’t fit in: To feel safe, people usually try to blend in.
+To be part of the crowd.
 That’s probably a good decision if you participating in a riot.
 However, if you want to gain more business and make an impression, you need to show your differences and feel good about them.

-There’s no manual for success: If there’s a clear process and a manual.
-Any single person can do it.
-That’s regular work.
-And no one is getting the big bucks for regular work.
+- There’s no manual for success: If there was a clear process or a manual for achieving greatness, we would all be worldly recognized superstars.
+However, there isn’t.
 If you really want to make a difference and be successful, you need to create your own success.
 Don’t rely so much on what others tell you, create your own success story.

 Commentary And My Personal Takeaway